plone/documentation/manage/deploying/front-end/nginx.rst

 How to Secure Only Authenticated Traffic
 ----------------------------------------

-This method allows public visitors to view your site unencrypted but encrypts login forms.
+This method allows public visitors to view your site unencrypted but encrypts login forms and any subsequent logged-in web traffic.
+It has the advantage of making your site faster to respond for public viewing.

 See the `blog post on how to use SSL just for authenticated traffic <http://www.starzel.de/blog/securing-plone-sites-with-https-and-nginx>`_.